viklund/courses/r_programming/1611/Exercises/DataTypes.md

 	</pre>
 	</details>
 <br>
-7. Is floor of \pi an integer?
+7. Is floor of &pi; an integer?
     <details>
 	<summary>:key: Click to see how</summary>
 	<pre>